Updated Kennesaw development includes 75 homes

 In other business:

-♦ The council approved an alcohol license for beer and Sunday sales for Tacos La Villa 2 at 2851 North Cobb Pkwy.
+♦ The council approved an alcohol license for beer and Sunday sales for Tacos La Villa 2 at 2851 North Cobb Parkway.

 ♦ A resolution to proceed with a new 800 MHz radio system users license agreement with Cobb County was approved pending legal review.
 The system upgrade agreement and the migration assistance program were designed to keep the radio system, used by the police department, at optimal levels until 2027 and were improved in 2018 to create a more manageable method of cost reimbursement that permits the forecasting of the annual costs to each agency for the duration of the contract.
 There is no cost to the city as it is a change to the agreement for a system already in use.